lariat-js/playwright/README.md

 console.log(textField.input.$) // #my-text-field >> .text-field-input
 ```

-_Note: Selector chaining is framework dependent.
-The Playwright package will use Playwright's chaining syntax (`>>`) to allow mixing selector engines.
-This technique is not used in the packages for other frameworks._

 While this works well in many cases, your may want your collection to be generic where the `root` can be specified during instantiation.
 Good news, just pass a second argument with the value for `root` when instantiating your collection and you are good to go!

 ```ts